-In February 2020, we entered into a joint development agreement (the "Development Agreement") with SeaSpine Orthopedics Corporation ("SeaSpine") to develop a next generation device for sacropelvic fixation.
-Mr. Valentine, who serves as the President, Chief Executive Officer and a member of the board of directors of SeaSpine, also serves as a member of our Board of Directors.
-Pursuant to the development plan, SeaSpine shall use reasonable efforts to assist in the development of the potential product offering, including licensing certain existing intellectual property to be incorporated into the product.
-Under the terms of the Development Agreement, we agreed to make monthly payments of approximately \$10,000 to SeaSpine to reimburse for full time resources employed by SeaSpine conducting the development activities during the period in which such development activities occurred.
-Certain intellectual property developed pursuant to the project plan will be owned by seaSpine, and other intellectual property developed pursuant to the project plan will be owned by SeaSpine a royalty-free, worldwide, perpetual, non-exclusive license of certain intellectual property incorporated into the product to be developed.
+On February 24, 2020, we entered into a joint development agreement (the "Development Agreement") with SeaSpine Orthopedics Corporation ("SeaSpine"), which recently merged with Orthofix Medical, Inc., to develop a next generation device for sacropelvic fixation.
+Mr. Keith Valentine, who serves as the President, Chief Executive Officer and a member of the board of directors of SeaSpine, also serves as a member of our Board.
+On April 27, 2021, Addendum No.1 to the Development Agreement was entered into by and between us and SeaSpine to extend certain obligations as described under the Development Agreement.

+Under the terms of the Development Agreement, we agreed to make monthly payments to SeaSpine to reimburse for full time resources employed by SeaSpine responsible for conducting the development activities.
+For the years ended December 31, 2022 and 2021, we expensed \$38,725 and \$29,000, respectively, of reimbursement charges from SeaSpine.
+Certain intellectual property developed pursuant to the project plan will be owned by us, certain intellectual property developed pursuant to the project plan will be owned by SeaSpine, and other intellectual property developed pursuant to the project plan will be jointly owned by SeaSpine and us.
+We also agreed to provide SeaSpine a royalty-free, worldwide, perpetual, non-exclusive license of certain of our intellectual property incorporated into the product to be developed.
 We also agreed to pay SeaSpine a product royalty, in an amount specified in the Development Agreement, for each resulting product sold for a period of 10 years beginning on the initial market launch.
-The term of the Development Agreement shall continue until the expiration of all royalty terms, unless earlier terminated by either parties, in situations defined in the Development Agreement.